ghovax/ghovax.github.io/posts/markdown/dft-helium-julia/dft-helium-julia.md

 where the factor of 2 accounts for two electrons with opposite spins occupying the same spatial orbital.
 This reduces our 3D problem to a 1D radial problem, which is much more tractable numerically.

 The Kohn-Sham equations must be solved self-consistently because the effective potential depends on the density, which in turn depends on the orbitals we're trying to find.
 This creates a circular dependency that we resolve through iteration.
-I start with an initial guess for the density $n(r)$—typically an exponential decay $n(r) = n_0 e^{-\alpha r}$ or the density from a hydrogen-like atom.
+I start with an initial guess for the density $n(r)$, typically an exponential decay $n(r) = n_0 e^{-\alpha r}$ or the density from a hydrogen-like atom.
 Then I calculate the effective Kohn-Sham potential:

 $$V_{eff}(r) = V_{ext}(r) + V_H(r) + V_{xc}(r)$$